Allawi465/Community-Science-Museum/README.md

 This is a semester project 1 final delivery.

-The project was to crate a informative and appealing website to attract and visit the museum.
+The project was to crate a informative and appealing website to attract viewers and encourage them to visit the museum.

 The website have four page